MaskoFortwana/CyberArk-WebConnect/docs/ErrorHandling.md

 ## Screenshot Capture

-ChromeConnect captures screenshots automatically when errors occur to aid in troubleshooting:
+WebConnect captures screenshots automatically when errors occur to aid in troubleshooting:

 ### IScreenshotCapture Interface